+Use one fi:ManagementMethodEntry for each instance of a management method.
 Use the Title attribute in order to present (if any) the management Method title at the start of the paragraph presenting the Method entry.

 Management Advice <fi:Advice>

 "Management advice are those recommendations generally evolving from the assessment addressed to management authorities.
 It evolves from biological scientific advice (found under assessment results) but takes into account a broader spectrum of issues.
 Advice may be proposed under different management options, each one including a risk assessment element" (FIGIS-FIRMS 2002 workshop).